freevryheid/longbow/README.md

 Moves are made using the coordinate notation e.g. a3a4.

+White pieces are shown in uppercase (P,B,N) and black pieces in lowercase (p,b,n).

-## install and run
+## Install and run

-To install, clone this repo and run:
+To install, clone this repo, change to the directory and run:

 ```bash
 nimble build